 Current policy allows a 4-inch sewer service to serve a single family home or a duplex.
 A 6-inch sewer service will serve 3 single family homes, or a duplex and 1 single family home.
 The service requirements for developments in excess of 3 lots and high-density developments may require design by a licensed engineer and are subject to review by the Wastewater System Division.

 As of April 1, 2019 the sewer connection permit fee is $130 plus a $27.12 application fee, for a total of $157.12 for each building connecting to the sewer.
 A separate sewer connection permit is required for each tax parcel.
 If each side of a duplex is located on its own parcel, a permit is required for each side.
 A parcel with multiple buildings will be charged a sewer connection permit fee for each building connecting to the sewer.
 All buildings on a single parcel can be included on a single connection permit.
 The sewer connection permit fee and the application fee are subject to future increases.

-The Environmental Services Department has records for sewer stub locations and can mail, email, fax or in some instances describe the location over the phone.
-Drawings of the sewer stub location as well as the sewer pipe connection for the building can be viewed on the Environmental Services website via the Sewer Connections button.
+The Wastewater System Division has records for sewer stub locations and can mail, email, fax or in some instances describe the location over the phone.
+Drawings of the sewer stub location as well as the sewer pipe connection for the building can be viewed on the Wastewater System Division website via the Sewer Connections button.